lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 * estimate the consistency of scores
 * estimate “…the degree to which test scores are free from errors of measurement” (APA, 1985, p.
 19)

-Figure 7.1a in [Revelle's chapter](https://personality-project.org/r/book/Chapter7.pdf) illustrates the *attentuation* of the correlation between the variables *p* and *q* as a function of reliabilty.
+Figure 7.1a in [Revelle's chapter](https://personality-project.org/r/book/Chapter7.pdf) illustrates the *attenuation* of the correlation between the variables *p* and *q* as a function of reliability.

 * circles (latent variables [LV]) represent the *true score*
-* observed/measured/manifest variables are represented by squares and each has an associated error; not illustrated are the *random* and *systematic* components of error
+* observed/measured/manifest variables are represented by squares, and each has an associated error; not illustrated are the *random* and *systematic* components of error
 * a true score is composed of a measured variable and its error
 * the relationship between the true scores would be stronger than the one between the measured variables
 * moving to 7.1b in Revelle's chapter, the correlation between LV *p* and the observed '' can be estimated from the correlation of *p'* with a parallel test (this is the reliability piece)